 “As a boarding student, I love that we’re all so close.
 Living together gives us great opportunities to bond and make lifelong friends.
 We can help each other out with everything, from homework to life!”

 Life as a boarding student at Salem Academy is rich in friendships, fun, and personal growth.
 As a boarding student, you will develop skills that will prepare you to succeed in college and in life, including

 - Essential life skills, like how to cooperate and collaborate with others.

 Best of all are the deep friendships you’ll form with other students.
 Relationships built at the Academy last a lifetime because they’re built on the firmest of foundations: Living, learning, and growing together in a safe and positive environment.

 See a typical day in the life of an Academy boarding student!

 Your Room and Roommate

-New students are assigned roommates based on interest questionnaires completed during the summer.
-After the first year, students may choose their own roommates with room preference based on a seniority system.
-Each room is furnished with two beds, two desk and chairs, two dressers, and two closets, as well as a sink and cabinet.
-Roommates enjoy decorating and adding personal touches to their dorm rooms.
+Each room is furnished with two beds, two desks and chairs, two dressers, two closets, and a sink and cabinet.
+Roommates enjoy decorating and adding personal touches to their rooms.